Azure/azure-devops-cli-extension/doc/migrations.md

 - Error: `--target-repository` must be valid.
   Ensure it is a fully qualified URL starting with `http://` or `https://`.

+- Error: `--skip-validation` contains unsupported policy names.
+  Use supported names such as `AgentPoolExists`, `MaxRepoSize`, or pass a non-negative integer bitmask.

 - Error: requests are sent to the wrong org.
   Use `--org <url> --detect false`, and verify defaults via `az devops configure -l`.